-Allergic rhinitis is a constellation of symptoms affecting 40 million Americans.
+Allergic rhinitis is a constellation of symptoms affecting 30 to 60 million Americans annually.
 The condition is characterized by sneezing, itching of the eyes, nose, and palate; rhinorrhea, and nasal obstruction.
 It is often associated with post-nasal drip, cough, irritability, and fatigue.
 Symptoms develop when patients inhale airborne antigens to which they have previously been exposed and have made antibodies.
 The antibodies bind to receptors on mast cells in respiratory mucosa and to basophils in peripheral blood.
 Mast cells release pre-formed and granule-associated chemical mediators.
 In addition, mast cells generate other inflammatory mediators and cytokines, which lead to nasal inflammation, and with continued allergen exposure, chronic symptoms.
+The condition of the eyes, nose, and palate; rhinorrhea, and nasal inflammation, and with continued allergen exposure, chronic symptoms.

 Perennial allergic rhinitis is an IgE-mediated reaction to allergens with little or no seasonal variation.
 The condition is persistent, chronic, and generally less severe than seasonal allergic rhinitis.
-Perennial allergic rhinitis is driven by the mucosal infiltration and action on plasma cells, mast cells and eosinophils as part of an allergic response.
+Allergic rhinitis is driven by the mucosal infiltration and action on plasma cells, mast cells, and eosinophils as part of an allergic response.

 Vasomotor rhinitis, or irritant rhinitis, is a condition of unknown origin, which seems to be aggravated by fumes, odors, temperature, atmospheric changes, smoke, and other irritants.
-This form of rhinitis (generally a condition diagnosed in adults), causes year-round symptoms that include congestion and headache.
+This form of rhinitis (generally a condition diagnosed in adults) causes year-round symptoms that include congestion and headache.

-In 2008, the American Academy of Allergy, Asthma & Immunology (AAAAI) released an updated practice guideline for the management of rhinitis.
-These guidelines include the removal of the protocol for management of symptoms to a focus on tailoring treatment to patient specific guidelines.
+In 2008, the American Academy of Allergy, Asthma & Immunology (AAAAI) released an updated practice parameter for the management of rhinitis.17 These guidelines include the removal of the protocol for management of symptoms to a focus on tailoring treatment to patient specific guidelines.
 The selection of pharmacotherapy for a patient depends on multiple factors, including the type of rhinitis present (e.g., allergic, nonallergic, mixed, episodic), most prominent symptoms, severity, and patient age.
 Response to previous treatment, patient and family preferences, compliance with therapy, and cost are additional factors that enter management decisions for the patient with rhinitis.
 Rhinitis medication management frequently will require consideration of a step-up approach, if therapy is inadequate, or a step-down approach, if symptom relief is achieved or maximized with other approaches, including avoidance measures.